DimasComp/SelfAssessment/Skills/JavaScript.md

   - BigInt 🙋 explained
 - Infrastructure
   - V8 👂 heard
-  - Node.js 🎓 known
+  - Node.js 🖐️ used
-  - npm 🎓 known
+  - npm 🖐️ used
-  - prettier 👂 heard
+  - prettier 🎓 known
-  - MDN 🎓 known
+  - MDN 🖐️ used